-The Graduate School of Genome Science and Technology (GST) is a Life Science graduate program founded on two premises.
+The Genome Science and Technology (GST) is a graduate program in the Life Sciences founded on two premises.
 First, whole-genome sequences and related large-scale datasets have transformed how we perform biological research, a trend that is gathering momentum and is anticipated to frame the way the biology research is accomplished for many years to come.
 Second, advances in technology, whether at the level of instrumentation, computation, or “wet lab” reagents, have long been a powerful driving force in biology.

 GST spans two distinct research environments—the University of Tennessee, Knoxville, and Oak Ridge National Laboratory (ORNL).
 The program is enriched by the different research philosophies encountered at a university, emphasizing autonomy, and at a National Lab, emphasizing team effort.